ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/working-with-the-ci.rst

 New scripts should be written in Python unless they are trivial and only run on Linux/macOS jobs.

-Before attempting to fix a bug in Bash script, evaluate if it would make sense to convert it to Python.
+Before attempting to fix a bug in a Bash script, evaluate if it would make sense to convert it to Python.
 During evaluation, check for these signals that a bash script should be rewritten in Python: